jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

     graph.connect(vtx["myScalar"], myScalars_tensor[i]);
 }
 ```
+Listing 9: Mapping a scalar to every thread to be used in a codelet.

 This method is simple to implement but if the codelet requires vector or
 matrix input then each element would have to be mapped separately and